Nonlinear nonlocal Douglas identity: Abstract

 \section{Abstract}

 We give Hardy--Stein and Douglas identities for nonlinear nonlocal Sobolev--Bregman integral forms with unimodal L\'evy measures.
-We prove that the corresponding Poisson integral defines an extension operator for the Sobolev--Bregman spaces.
-We also show that the Poisson integrals are quasiminimizers of the Sobolev--Bregman forms.
+We prove that the corresponding Poisson integral defines an extension operator for the Sobolev--Bregman spaces. \ar{As an application, we obtain the boundedness of the Dirichlet-to-Neumann operator on weighted $L^p$ spaces.} We also show that the Poisson integrals are quasiminimizers of the Sobolev--Bregman forms.